Advancing Rights. Redressing Wrongs. Protecting Property.

 I always consider it the best practices to have debtors complete the course, and obtain the certificate in financial management before the 341 meeting, even though it is not required.
 It is easy to put off and to forget to do it later.
 If it is not done, the court cannot grant a discharge, and if a case is closed without the debtor getting a discharge, the debtors are right back to where they began.

 It is a formal court proceeding of creditors that does not really feel like a formal court proceeding.
 The debtors are required to appear and answer the trustee's questions under oath.
 A record is made, but the atmosphere is less formal than one would expect going to court to testify.
 Typically, it is held in a conference room.
 The proceedings are tape recorded rather than having a court reporter present.
 Debtors are basically asked standard questions in an informal setting.
-A trustee will schedule a day or half a day for meetings with creditors.
+A trustee will schedule a day or half a day for 341 meetings.
 It is not unusual to have six meetings in one hour.

 The questioning only last for about six to ten minutes.
 The trustee will call the debtors to the conference table, place the debtors under oath, examine the Debtors picture identifications, and social security cards and compared them with the information that is filed in the bankruptcy documents.
 The trustee then asks questions concerning the documents the debtors filed with the bankruptcy court and the documents that were provided to the trustee in advance, such as pay stubs, tax returns, and bank statements, along with a series of standard questions.